-Artstein and Hansen \cite{AV1985}, Hiai \cite{Hiai} independently obtained the SLLNs in Banach space without convexity assumption by using different methods.
+By using The R\aa{}dstrom embedding theorem together with the SLLN in Banach spaces, Puri and Ralescu in 1983 \cite{PuRa83} concisely proved a SLLN for the sequence of independent and identically distributed compact convex set-valued random variables.
+Artstein and Hansen \cite{AV1985}, Hiai \cite{Hiai} obtained the SLLNs for independent set-valued random variables in Banach space without convexity assumption by using different methods.
 Taylor and Inoue proved SLLNs for independent (not necessary to be identically distributed) case in Banach space in \cite{TaIna}.
 Ter$\acute{a}$n and Molchanov \cite{Teran06} studied the law of large numbers in a metric space with a convex combination operation and applied the method in set-valued setting.
 Guan et al. \cite{Guan07} studied the SLLNs for weighted sums of set-valued random variables in Rademacher type p Banach space.
 As the extension of set-valued case, Li and Ogura \cite{LiOg06} studied the SLLNs for independent (not necessary identically distributed) fuzzy set-valued variables in the sense of extended Hausdorff distance.
 Guan and Li \cite{Guan04}, Guan et al \cite{Guan08} obtained the strong law of large numbers for weighted sum of fuzzy set-valued variables.